louis-tru/quark/doc/README.md

 # Start Usage

-If you've never used Qgr before, you can start from here and build your Qgr program step by step.
+If you've never used Langou before, you can start from here and build your Langou program step by step.

 ## Install qmake

-First, you need to install the toolkit provided by `Qgr`
+First, you need to install the toolkit provided by `Langou`

 * Install `qmake` using nodejs `npm`